nsdt-zhaw/ChargeFabrica/README.md

 # Installation
 The code has been tested on [miniforge](https://github.com/conda-forge/miniforge) with Python2.7 installed, which is necessary to be compatible with [pysparse](https://github.com/PythonOptimizers/pysparse).

-ChargeFabrica requires the following packages to be installed: numpy, scipy, fipy (ideally with pysparse for optimum performance), joblib, multiprocessing, pandas, opencv, matplotlib
+ChargeFabrica requires the following packages to be installed: numpy, scipy, fipy (ideally with pysparse for optimum performance), joblib, multiprocessing, pandas, xlrd, opencv, matplotlib

 To further enhance 2D pysparse performance (especially if elements >100k), it is best to disable partial pivoting by navigating to the pysparse LU solver file:
 (For miniforge this would be ./envs/(environment name)/lib/python2.7/site-packages/fipy/solvers/pysparse/linearLUsolver.py)